-A High Ability Mathematics student (M-HA) performs at, or shows the potential for performing at, an outstanding level of accomplishment when compared to other students of the same age, experience, or environment.
+A High Ability Mathematics student (M-HA) performs at, or shows the potential for performing at, an outstanding level of accomplishment when compared to other student of the same age, experience, or environment.

-A student should be M-HA if the child is designated "high Ability-General Intellectual."
-Additionally, any other student should have this designation on the STN if the child has met these criteria within the last 24 months, these students must receive services for high ability students in the area of mathematics.
+In all districts, a student should be M-HA if the child is designated "high Ability-General Intellectual."
+Additionally, any other student should have this designation on the STN if the child has met these criteria with the last 24 months, these student must receive services for high ability students in the area of mathematics.

-Performs or shows the potential to perform at an outstanding level in math within the population of students with the "same experience or environment" in that district.
+• Performs or shows the potential to perform at an outstanding level in math within the population of students with the "same experience or environment" in that district.